 Therefore, it is just natural for people who are on a wheelchair or have a hard time climbing stairs to think that Venice would be the worst possible choice for a vacation.

 But is it?

 Despite its bridges, 70% of Venice is accessible

-It is true that the Venice and Giudecca consist of 121 islands connected to each other by 435 bridges.
+Venice and the Giudecca consist of 121 islands connected to each other by 435 bridges.
 However, thanks to ramps and public water buses, around 70% of the city is accessible!

-The following map, created by the Venice Municality, shows the areas in Venice that can be reached thanks to its public transport system.
+The following map, created by the Venice Municipality, shows the areas in Venice that can be reached thanks to its public transport system.

 Please note: areas in dark green can be reached with water buses lines 1 and 2, which carry up to 4 wheelchairs at a time; light green, on the other hand, can be reached only by “motoscafi”, smaller water buses that carry only one wheelchair at a time.